-The following horizontal JFMs are shipped with LuaTFX-ja:
+The following horizontal JFMs are shipped with LuaT_FX-ja:

-jfm-ujis.lua A standard horizontal JFM in LuaTrX-ja.
-This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upIFX.
-When you use the luatexja-otf package, you should use this JFM.
+- jfm-ujis.lua A standard horizontal JFM in LuaTrX-ja.
+This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upTFX.
+When you are going to use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTFX.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfmujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTfX.